nextgis/nextgis_frontend/packages/ngw-uploader-input/README.md

-# Ngw Uploader
+# Ngw Uploader Input

-Library providing tools for uploading data to the NGW cloud
+Library for simplifying uploading data to the NGW cloud from the browser

 ## Installation